ndierauf/bookmarklets/README.md

 "[proto PR-805](https://github.com/chorusview/proto/pull/805) [Added AttrValue.UpdateReason value to SetAttrValueRequest]"

 ## Credits
 I copied the idea years ago from somewhere on the internet for quickly constructing a Jira ticket link and title.
-I've since modified the scripts to accommodate changes in Jira ticket page formatting.
+I've modified the scripts over time to accommodate changes in Jira ticket page formatting.
 And, I've used Cursor for making the selection of HTML content more robust.